-• A train station, airport or marina.
-What's involved in making that kind of transportation run?

-- An arboretum.
+- A train station, airport or marina.
+What's involved in making that kind of transportation run? - The state of the s - An arboretum.
 Have your child bring a camera or sketchbook to record different trees.
 Look them up later. - A historic site.
 Before going, read about that era in history.